conduktor/conduktor-docs/docs/platform/monitoring/getting-started/create-alert.md

 ![monitoring-alert-1](/img/monitoring/monitoring-alert-1.png)

-### Option 2: Create Alert from Graph
+### Option 2: From a Graph

 Alternatively, you can create an alert more dynamically when viewing a graph.

 Next to each graph, you have a **+** button that can be used to create the alert.
-Once you have clicked, follow the steps from Option 1 to fill out the form.
+Once you have clicked the button, follow the steps from Option 1 to fill out the form.

 ![monitoring-alert-1](/img/monitoring/monitoring-alert-2.png)